SirDancealot/Blue-Prince-Notes/Blueprints/Rooms/Misc/Treasure Trove.md

 - Green, machine, pink, moon (false) "You have seen all the memos that appear in this room"
 - Blue, machine, blue, sun (true) "The next 4 boxes marked by moon containing false statements"
 - Green, hand, pink, wind (false) "red memos in blue boxes are always true"
+- blue, machine, black, sun (true) "Handwritten green memos are always false, but would be true if you changed one color in the text"